How to Avoid Accidents on Industrial Sites

 Two of the most prevalent types of injury in the workplace are slips and falls.
 By practicing common sense safety techniques, such as holding on to railings when ascending or descending staircases or placing “wet floor” signs when mopping or cleaning up spills or standing water, you can take a big step in ensuring a safe working environment.
 Making sure you clean up the mess with V-TUF products can also help reduce this risk.

 Falls are the leading cause of death at industrial sites.
 By installing fall protection systems, such as guardrails, nets, and canopies, you can help mitigate the risk of death associated with falls.
 Scaffolding is another excellent way to help reduce the risk of falls.
-If installed, however, scaffolding must be properly maintained and regularly inspected by professional employees with the correct training.
+If installed, however, the proper maintenance of scaffolding and regular inspections by professional employees with the correct training are obligatory.
 While looking for a scaffolding solution for construction sites it would be a safer option to look at professional scaffolding companies like these Leeds scaffolders or other reputable companies, to ensure any scaffolding is installed safely and therefore overall improves the safety of workers and the site they’re on.

 If You Are Injured On the Job, Call Rossetti & DeVoto Today

-Being injured on an industrial site or construction site can cause untold pain and suffering – both physically and mentally.
+Having an accident on industrial sites or construction sites can cause untold pain and suffering – both physically and mentally.
 At Rossetti & DeVoto P.C., we’ve successfully represented hundreds of individuals who were the victims of injuries on industrial and construction sites.
 We work tirelessly for our clients and passionately fight for their rights.
 If you suffer an accident or injury while working at an industrial job site, give us a call today at 844-263-6260 to speak to a member of our experienced and knowledgeable legal team.